-Potential consequence Description Confidentiality The identity of a reporter must remain confidential unless: the reporter chooses to inform the child, young person or parent of the report the reporter consents in writing to their identity being disclosed a court or tribunal decides that it is necessary for the identity of the reporter to be disclosed, to ensure the safety and wellbeing of the child a court or tribunal decides that, in the interests of justice, the reporter is required to provide evidence.

-Professional protection

-If a report is made in good faith:

-- it does not constitute unprofessional conduct or a breach of professional ethics on the part of the reporter - the reporter cannot be held legally liable in respect of the report.

-Interviews

-DHHS Child Protection and/or Victoria Police may conduct interviews of children and young people at the school without their parent's knowledge or consent.
+Potential consequence Description Interviews DFFH Child Protection and/or Victoria Police may conduct interviews of children and young people at the school without their parent/guardian/carer's knowledge or consent.
 Interviewing children and young people at St Augustine's should only occur in exceptional circumstances and if it is in the best interests of the child to proceed in this manner.

-DHHS Child Protection and/or Victoria Police will notify the principal or a member of the Leadership Team of their intention to interview the child or young person on the school premises.

-When DHHS Child Protection workers/police officers come to [School name] premises, the Principal or a member of the Leadership Team should request to see identification before permitting them to have access to the child or young person.

-When a child or young person is being interviewed by DHHS Child Protection and/or Victoria Police, [School name] staff must arrange to have a supportive adult present with the child or young person.

-For more information on these requests and school responsibilities, see MACS' School Guidelines 2.19a: Police and DHHS Interview Protocols.

-Support for the child or young person

-The roles and responsibilities of the principal or other school staff in supporting children who are involved with DHHS Child Protection may include the following:

-- acting as a support person for the child or young person - attending DHHS Child Protection case-planning meetings - observing and monitoring the child's behaviour - liaising with professionals.

-Requests for information

-DHHS Child Protection and/or Child FIRST/The Orange Door and/or Victoria Police may request information about the child or family for the purpose of investigating a report and assessing the risk to the child or young person.

-In certain circumstances, DHHS Child Protection can also direct [School name] staff to provide information or documents about the protection or development of the child.
-Such directions should be in writing and only be made by authorised persons within DHHS Child Protection.
-Refer to PROTECT: Identifying and Responding to All Forms of Abuse in Victorian Schools.

-Witness summons

-If DHHS Child Protection makes a protection application in the Children's Court of Victoria, any party to the application may issue a witness summons to produce documents and/or to give evidence in the proceedings.
-See MACS' School Guidelines 2.19a: Police and DHHS Interview Protocols.
+DFFH Child Protection and/or Victoria Police will notify the principal or a member of the Leadership Team of their intention to interview the child or young person on the school premises.
+When DFFH Child Protection workers/police officers come to St Augustine's premises, the Principal or a member of the Leadership Team should request to see identification before permitting them to have access to the child or young person.
+When a child or young person is being interviewed by DFFH Child Protection and/or Victoria Police, St Augustine's staff must arrange to have a supportive adult present with the child or young person.
+For more information on these requests and school responsibilities, see MACS School Guidelines: Police and DFFH Interview Protocols.
+Support for the child or young person The roles and responsibilities of the principal or other school staff in supporting children who are involved with DFFH Child Protection may include the following: acting as a support person for the child or young person attending DFFH Child Protection case-planning meetings observing and monitoring the child's behaviour liaising with professionals Requests for information DFFH Child Protection and/or Child FIRST/The Orange Door and/or Victoria Police may request information about the child or family for the purpose of investigating a report and assessing the risk to the child or young person.
+In certain circumstances, DHHS Child Protection can also direct St Augustine's staff to provide information or documents about the protection or development of the child.
+Such directions should be in writing and only be made by authorised persons within DFFH Child Protection.
+Refer to PROTECT: Identifying and Responding to All Forms of Abuse in Victorian Schools .
+Witness summons If DFFH Child Protection makes a protection application in the Children's Court of Victoria, any party to the application may issue a witness summons to produce documents and/or to give evidence in the proceedings.
+See MACS School Guidelines: Police and DFFH Interview Protocols .

+Principal's obligation to ensure compliance

+Where a staff member witnesses a child abuse incident, receives a disclosure or develops a suspicion of child abuse (including exposure to family violence), they must inform the principal of St Augustine's as soon as possible.

+If, for some reason, the staff member who has witnessed a child abuse incident, received a disclosure or developed a suspicion of child abuse is unable to perform their role in responding to and/or reporting the matter, the staff member must inform the principal of St Augustine's.
+The principal will then identify an appropriate alternative person and will allocate responsibility for responding to and/or reporting the matter to that person.

+The principal of St Augustine's must put in place steps to monitor overall compliance of St Augustine's with this Policy.

+Other obligations relating to concerns regarding child abuse

+If a staff member has an obligation under this Policy to fulfill a particular role or responsibility, this does not displace or discharge any other obligations that may exist where a person reasonably believes that a child is at risk of child abuse.